-- If you are making cake balls (cake pops without the stick), dip them with a toothpick instead of the big stick.
-Sit them on a wax lined tray and refrigerate them immediately.
+- Cake ball dipping tips – If you are making cake balls (cake pops without the stick), dip them with a toothpick instead of the big stick.
+Sit them on a wax-lined tray and refrigerate them immediately.

 - If your cake pops crack a little bit, drizzle in a little melted chocolate to hold it together.

-- Do not use white chocolate, it thoroughly sucks!
+- Do not use white chocolate chips, they do not work well at all!
 Use candy melts instead, this is one of the really important cake pop tips!

 - Shake on your sprinkles or other decorations before the chocolate cools, they’ll stick on better that way.

-- Do not over heat the chocolate.
+- Do not overheat the chocolate.
 Whether you are melting it in the microwave or in a double broiler, it will thicken and you won’t be able to dip your cake pops.
 Add a little butter or shortening to smooth out the chocolate.
-Also, keep it away from water or it gets grainy and un-dipable (I just made up a word!).
+Also, keep it away from water or it gets grainy and un-dippable.

 - Drizzle on melted chocolate in different colors to make a cute design.
 Candy melts work great for this (craft stores carry them), they come in a bunch of different colors.
 Too cute!